QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 ### Getting to the boot screen

-Booting is starting the computer.
+Booting is the process of starting your computer.
 In this case instead of booting the computer normally, we'll want to tell it to boot from the USB drive to which you just burned the Qubes installer.
+So just plug the USB drive into a USB port and follow the next steps.

-Then you'll need to power on the computer and immediately press a specific key to enter a special menu of your computer called the BIOS or UEFI (depending on your model).
+Then you'll need to power on the computer and immediately press a specific key to enter a special menu of your computer called the "BIOS" or "UEFI" (depending on your computer model).

-The key to press varies wildly from one computer to another. `Esc`, `Del` and `F10` are common keys.
+The key to press varies from brand to brand. `Esc`, `Del` and `F10` are common ones.
 If you're not sure about the key to press you'll have to view in the machine's user guide or serch the web for `accessing BIOS/UEFI <COMPUTER_MODEL>` (replacing with your specific computer model).